 Dr Ratnam earned the BEng (Hons I) degree in Electrical Engineering in 2006, and the PhD degree in Electrical Engineering in 2016, from the University of Newcastle, Australia.
 She subsequently held postdoctoral research positions with the Center for Energy Research at the University of California San Diego, and at the University of California Berkeley in the California Institute for Energy and Environment (CIEE).
 During 2001–2012 she held various positions at Ausgrid, a utility that operates one of the largest electricity distribution networks in Australia.
 Dr Ratnam currently holds a Future Engineering Research Leader (FERL) Fellowship at ANU and is a Senior Lecturer in the ANU School of Engineering.
 She is a member of the ANU Battery Storage and Grid Integration Program, the IEEE PES, Engineers Australia, and is a Senior Member of IEEE.
 Her research interests are in developing new paradigms to control distribution networks with a strong focus on creating a resilient carbon neutral power grid.

 ENGN 3223/6223 Control Systems 2019, 2020

 ENGN 3300 Engineering Design 4A: Systems Approaches for Management 2021

 Distribution networks, microgrids, battery storage integration, microPMUs, control and optimization

 Streaming Big Data Analytics for the Smart Grid

 Global Research Partnerships scheme (2019-2020)

-Supporting travel to and from ANU to Berkeley ($40k) – lead CI.
+Supporting travel to and from ANU to UC Berkeley – lead CI.

 Project partners include UC Berkeley, Lawrence Berkeley National Lab, and industry partner Helia.